Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data

-The fitted TSLA model provides valuable insights on the importance and specificity of the F chapter codes to suicide.
-The results from different case-control datasets are mostly similar, so we report results from one of them (randomly chosen).
-Figures~\ref{fig:treestruc0}, \ref{fig:treestruc3}, and \ref{fig:treestruc4} show the ICD selection and aggregation patterns of F0, F3, and F4 codes, respectively, and the results for other sub-categories of the F chapter codes are reported in Section~\ref{sec::app-suicide} of the Appendix.
+To examine the aggregation patterns of the F-chapter ICD codes in modeling the risk of suicide attempt, we fit the TSLA model with the full nested case-control data.
+The hierarchical tree structure of the full-digit F-chapter ICD codes is with $p_0=356$ leaf nodes and of depth $h=5$.

-In the category F0 (Mental disorders due to known physiological conditions), F070, which indicates personality change due to known physiological condition, has distinct effect from F0781, which indicates post-concussional syndrome.
-Indeed, recent systemic studies have shown that patients diagnosed with concussion or mild traumatic brain injury (TBI) had double the risk of suicide when compared with people who did not have brain injuries \citep{Fralick2019}.
+From the fitted TSLA model with $p_0=356$ binary features of ICD codes, 297 features are aggregated into 41 denser features in conformity to the tree structure, while the rest of the 59 raw features are kept unaggregated.
+The ICD codes under the two-digit categories F0, F5, F6, F7, and F8 are all aggregated to their first two digits, while more detailed ICD codes are kept in the other categories F1, F2, F3, F4, and F9.
+To examine further, Figures~\ref{fig:fig3}, \ref{fig:fig4}, and \ref{fig:fig5} show the selection and aggregation patterns of the categories F3, F4, and F9, respectively.
+The aggregation patterns produced by TSLA with the prevalence-based pre-screening (TSLA-screen) are quite similar.
+Additional detailed results are reported in Section~\ref{sec::app-suicide-result} and \ref{sec::app-suicide-result-screen} of the Supplement.